arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 After clicking on "Temperature Probes" we will see a table containing the three temperature probe inputs of the board.
 We have to make sure that the "**Behavior setting**" is set according to our RTD or thermocouple sensor.

-In this case, we are using a two-wires PT100 sensor, so we will select the "**RTD TWO WIRES**" option:
+In this case, we are using a two-wires PT100 sensor, so we will select the "**RTD TWO WIRES**" option.
+In case a different sensor is connected, the right choice must be operated (i.e. THERMOCOUPLE for thermocouple):

 ![Behavior Setting](./assets/behavior.png)